AlextheYounga/us-federal-code/usc/title-2-the-congress/chapter-20-emergency-powers-to-eliminate-budget-deficits/subchapter-i-elimination-of-deficits-in-excess-of-maximum-deficit-amount/sec-901a.md

 (ii) with respect to the last 4 months in which such order is effective for such fiscal year, the payment reduction shall be 0 percent.

+(E) The sequestration order issued by the President under subparagraph (D) shall also include, effective upon issuance, that—

+(i) the percentage reduction for nonexempt direct spending for the defense function is 4.0 percent; and

+(ii) except as provided in subparagraph (D), the percentage reduction for nonexempt direct spending for nondefense functions is 2.8 percent.

 #### (7) Adjustment for Medicare ####

 If the percentage reduction for the Medicare programs would exceed 2 percent for a fiscal year in the absence of paragraph (6), OMB shall increase the reduction for all other discretionary appropriations and direct spending under paragraph (4) by a uniform percentage to a level sufficient to achieve the reduction required by paragraph (4) in the non-defense function.